-As the name implies, book value of firm is its value as reflected in its ‘books’ or financial statements.
+As the name implies, the book value of the firm is its value as reflected in its ‘books’ or financial statements.
 It is the difference between the assets and liabilities of a firm as per its balance sheet.
 It is recorded as shareholder’s equity in the balance sheet.
 This is the true worth of business when its liabilities are netted off from its assets.

 For example, if company ABC has total assets worth $500 million and total liabilities amounting to $450 million, the book value of the firm would be $50 million (computed by deducting the value of liabilities from that of assets).
 This means that if a company XYZ is to purchase company ABC, then it will have to shell $50 million out of its pocket, the actual book value of buying company ABC.